balakreshnan/AzurePercept/Analytics/synapseint.md

 - Make sure single source of truth for data lake
 - Code in stream analytics to get model scored data

+## Setup Azure Resources

+- Create a resource group
+- Choose a region of your choice
+- Create Azure IoT Hub with S1 basic
+- Create a stream analytics job in cloud
+- Create Azure Synapse Workspace account
+- Follow the instruction available in azure docs.
+- Make sure you also setup power bi account

+## Development

+- Go to Stream analytics and configure the input as iot hub
+- Configure the output as Azure synapse workspace ADLS gen2 storage
+- Write the query as below.
+- Test the logic and start the stream analytics

 ```
 Select width, height, position_x, position_y, label, Confidence, timestamp,
 EventEnqueuedUtcTime, IoTHub.ConnectionDeviceId, IoTHub.EnqueuedTime